 - Watch planes land and take off in the observation tower at the OSU airport.

 - Take a factory tour of Anthony Thomas Chocolates.
 It’s almost free: Children under 2 are free.
 Ages 3 to 18 are $1 per person.
 Ages 19 and over are $2 per person.
 Admission fee may be used towards a candy purchase, however.
+Must schedule in advance due to COVID on Tuesdays and Thursday.

 - For a day trip, discover the amazing planes and rockets at the National Museum of the US Air Force.